FBI declines to provide materials to House panel

 (CNN)The Department of Justice declined for now to provide documents to House oversight committee chairman Jason Chaffetz related to former FBI Director James Comey's communications with President Donald Trump.

-Citing the hiring of Special Counsel Robert Mueller, FBI said Thursday his agency is "undertaking appropriate consultation to ensure all relevant interests implicated by your request are properly evaluated.
+Citing the hiring of Special Counsel Robert Mueller, the FBI said Thursday the agency is "undertaking appropriate consultation to ensure all relevant interests implicated by your request are properly evaluated.
 We will update this response as soon as possible."

 Chaffetz responded to FBI Thursday, saying his committee has a "Constitutionally-based prerogative to conduct investigations" and does not want to interfere with the Special Counsel's probe.